 Since 2017, Young Voices has offered our contributors the opportunity to take a deep-dive on specific issue areas with our policy fellowships, pairing up a cohort of our writers with policy organizations and mentors with the expectation of producing tailored media hits.

-In recent months, Young Voices offered two such opportunities — a Free Society Fellowship pushing back against rising illiberalism on both the left and right, and a Technology Fellowship tackling 21st century challenges for innovation.
+Earlier in 2022, Young Voices offered two more fellowship opportunities — a Free Society Fellowship pushing back against rising illiberalism on both the left and right, and a Technology Fellowship tackling 21st century challenges for innovation.
 Both programs saw fellows working on creative policy projects that enhanced their professional development and promoted free markets and individual rights.

 - Eric Peterson – White Paper: “Regulatory Sandboxes: Where Innovation Happens”: Eric published a white paper with the Louisiana-based Pelican Institute breaking down the benefits of regulatory sandboxes — how they provide temporary regulatory relief to emerging products, and how they could be used to usher in a new wave of innovation in the tech industry.